 For more on this successful model please click here.

 LIVING WITH FGM

-This pilot project would reach out to people in towns and villages to discuss and share tools on how to live with the emotional and physical aftermath of FGM.
+This pilot project is now in its second year and has reached out to people in towns and villages to discuss and share tools on how to live with the emotional and physical aftermath of FGM.
 Women who are living with FGM also need (and want) support and information on how to deal with other aspects of women’s health such as menstruation and childbirth.

-Although this approach would be completely new in Iraqi Kurdistan, there has been some work in diaspora communities in Europe and communities in Africa.
+Although this approach is new in Iraqi Kurdistan, there has been some work in diaspora communities in Europe and communities in Africa.
 Wadi is working to build effective strategies from best practices used in those communities.
 This project also responds to local demand for more training from social workers and health workers on providing women living with FGM with health information, and emotional/wellbeing tools.

 STOP FGM MIDDLE EAST

 In 2013, WADI launched the campaign “Stop FGM Middle East & Asia” with the goal of bringing FGM on the international agenda and forming a network of activists who could support each other.